18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development/index.md

 Traditionally, this was done manually.
 Someone who has domain experience related to that hyperparameter and the use case would manually select the hyperparameters based on their intuition and experience.
 Then they would train the model and score it on the validation data.
 This process would be repeated over and over again until satisfactory results are achieved.
 As a result, several other methods for hyperparameter tuning have been developed.

-Alternatively, SageMaker offers automated hyperparameter tuning, which uses methods like gradient descent, Bayesian optimization, and evolutionary algorithms to conduct a guided search for the best hyperparameter settings, by running many training jobs on your dataset using the algorithm and ranges of hyperparameters that you specify.
-To learn more, take the above SageMaker workshops.
+Alternatively, some tools offers automated hyperparameter tuning, which uses methods like gradient descent, Bayesian optimization, and evolutionary algorithms to conduct a guided search for the best hyperparameter settings, by running many training jobs on your dataset using the algorithm and ranges of hyperparameters that you specify.
+For example, [Weights and Biases](https://wandb.ai/).

-## Evaluate models

-Once you have trained, tuned your models, and decided which model is the best for your problem, it's time to evaluate that model on the test set that you split earlier.

-For classification problems, a confusion matrix is the building block for your model evaluation with derived metrics like:
+## Experiment tracking and versioning

+In the model development phase, we experiment different models with different hyperparameter configurations.
+It's important to keep track of all the experiments and their artifacts such as the loss curve, evaluation loss graph, logs, etc. This helps us to compare different experiments to understand the effect of different changes in model's performance in order to choose the best model.

+> Experiment tracking is the process of tracking the progress and results of an experiment.

+> Versioning is the process of logging all the details of an experiment for the purpose of recreating it later or comparing it with other experiments.

+Below is the list of some possible things we might want to track.

+- Who run the experiment?
+- Start time, end time
-- Precision
+- Model configuration
-- Recall
+  - Feature names
+  - Hyperparameters: learning rate, learning rate schedule, gradient norms, weight decay, momentum, etc.
+- Data: reference to training data, validation data, test data, feature distribution, statistics
+- Speed of the trained model
+  - Number of steps per second
+  - Number of tokens processed per second
-- Accuracy
+- Model performance
+  - Performance metrics: accuracy, F1, etc.
+  - Charts: loss curve, ROC, PR, confusion matrix, etc.
+- System performance: memory/CPU/GPU utilization
-- F1-score
+- Full learned weights
-- Area under the curve: Receiver operator curve (AUC-ROC)

-For regression problems, you can use:

-- Sum of squared errors
+- Summary of the trained model

-- RMSE
+Some tools to track experiments and versioning are [Weights and Biases](https://wandb.ai/), [DVC](https://dvc.org/), [mlflow](https://MLflow.org/), etc.

+## Debug models

+Below is the list of things that might cause an ML model to fail.

+- **Theoretical constraints**: the assumptions about the data and the features that the model uses are wrong
+- **Poor implementation of model**: forget to stop gradient updates during evaluation, etc.
+- **Poor choice of hyperparameters**: different sets of hyperparameters give different results
+- **Data issues**: data is collected unproperly, labels are wrong, features are processed wrongly, etc. For more details of data issues, please refer to the post **Data Engineering - Data Issues** in this **The Ultimate Machine Learning System** topic.
+- **Poor choice of features**: too many or too few features

+## AutoML

+We can actually use AutoML tools to automate the process of preprocessing data, selecting models, tuning hyperparameter, and choosing the best model.
+For the comparision of AutoML libraries, please refer to this [AutoML Libraries Comparision article](https://www.kaggle.com/code/andreshg/automl-libraries-comparison/notebook).

 <!-- MARKDOWN LINKS & IMAGES -->